blindsighter314/Brainlet/README.md

 Array Based Language Interpreted in C. Heavily inspired by Brainfuck.

 How to Run a Brainlet Script:
-1. Download Brainlet
+1. Download Brainlet.
-2. In the same folder as bl_main.c, create a file called test.bl
+2. In the same folder as bl_main.c, create a file called main.bl.
-3. Compile and run bl_main.c
+3. Compile and run bl_main.c, or compile bl_main.c and drag bl script of any name onto the exe.

 Todo:
-1. Allow any file to be passed through bl_main and interpreted.
-2. Create documentation.
+1. Create documentation.